-Edward Hood Taplin Professor

-Emery Brown is the Edward Hood Taplin Professor of Medical Engineering and Computational Neuroscience
+Edward Hood Taplin Professor of Medical Engineering and Computational Neuroscience

 Prof. Brown served on the NIH BRAIN Initiative Working Group.
-He is the recipient of an NIH Director’s Pioneer Award, an NIH Director’s Transformative Research Award, the Jerome Sacks Award from the National Institute of Statistical Science and a Guggenheim Fellowship.
-He is a fellow of the American Institute for Medical and Biological Engineering, the American Statistical Association, the American Association for the Advancement of Science, the IEEE, and the American Academy of Arts Sciences.
-Prof. Brown is a member of the Institute of Medicine, the National Academy of Sciences, and the National Academy of Engineering.
+He is the recipient of an NIH Director’s Pioneer Award, an NIH Director’s Transformative Research Award, the Jerome Sacks Award from the National Institute of Statistical Science, the American Society of Anesthesiologists Excellence in Research Award and a Guggenheim Fellowship in Applied Mathematics.
+He is a fellow of the American Institute for Medical and Biological Engineering, the American Statistical Association, the Institute of Mathematical Statistics, the American Association for the Advancement of Science, the IEEE, the American Academy of Arts Sciences and the National Academy of Inventors.